splitwood/tripleo-virt-quickstart/README.md

 # tripleo-virt-quickstart

-All of the following commands should be run directly on the system that will host the libvirt vm's as a non-root user with sudo access.

 These steps have been tested on CentOS 7.

 Setup
 -----

-Ensure the CentOS installation is up to date:

-    yum -y update

-Install git if needed:

-    yum -y install git

-If necessary, create a non-root user, and become that user:
+If necessary, create a non-root user with sudo access, and become that user:

     useradd -G wheel centos
     passwd centos # Set a password
     su - centos

+The rest of the example commands assume using a non-root user with sudo access.

+Ensure the CentOS installation is up to date:

+    sudo yum -y update

+Install git if needed:

+    sudo yum -y install git

 Installation
 ------------